Mishi-ginebig, Patron of Healing and Wisdom

 THE GREAT SEA SERPENT

-In the olden days, based
+In the old days, based

 on their understanding that existence is a dynamic and continuous interplay